Fmoscovo/Fmoscovo/README.md

-- 👋 Hi, I’m @Fmoscovo
+- 👋 Hi, I’m Filipe.
-- 👀 I’m interested in learning coding!
+- 👀 I’m interested in learning to code!
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on anything that comes up!
-- 📫 How to reach me my dream of becoming a software developer!
+- 📫 How to reach me => LinkedIn link

 <!---
 Fmoscovo/Fmoscovo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.